hortonworks/cloudbreak/README.md

 cb cluster describe --cluster-name my-cluster
 ```

-## Bash/Zsh autocompletion
+## Bash completion
-To enable autocompletion on bash or zsh source the appropriate file under the `autocomplete` folder:
+To enable bash completion run the following command and follow the instructions:
 ```
-source autocomplete/bash_autocomplete
+cb completion
 ```
-On linux copy the file into `/etc/bash_completion.d/cb`.
-Don't forget to source the file to make it active in the current shell.

 ## Debug
 To enable the debug logging use the `--debug` global switch